geudde/attic-chest/pages/03.season-2/13.meeting-25/10.york/docs.md

 <div class="author">???</div>

-> Written on the great steeple of York Minster
+> Written on the great steeple of York Minster.
 Sept 1792

 While from this height sublime in prospect wide
 &emsp;Old Ebor’s vales and streets and streets appear,